jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 Assault 3.
 If you do, after the action is completed, this unit cannot make any ranged attacks until it has perfored the following Shooting phase/Charge phase action: "**Reload: \[Exhaust]** After this action is completed, the unit can continue to make ranged attacks."
+- **Shimmershield (only if equipped):** A unit which includes a model with a Shimmershield has a 5+ invulnerable save.

 #### > OPTIONS:
+- The Dire Avenger Exarch may replace their Avenger shuriken catapult with one of the following:
+  - Two Avenger shuriken catapults \[can fire both when selected to shoot] (+3 pts),
+  - Shuriken pistol and Power glaive (+3 pts),
+  - Shimmershield and Power glaive (+15 pts).

 - The Dire Avenger Exarch can take one exarch power from the list below at the listed point cost.

 #### > DIRE AVENGER EXARCH POWERS: